Datavault-UK/automate-dv-docs/docs/tutorial/tut_xts.md

 # Extended Tracking Satellites (XTS)

 XTS tables are an integral part of incorporating out of sequence loads.
 An XTS will link to numerous satellites and keep track of all records loaded to the satellite.
 This is particularly useful for correcting the timeline of an out of sequence satellite.
-For example, when an unexpected record is loaded late it can cause an inaccuracy in the satellite's history.
+For example, when an unexpected record gets loaded late it can cause an inaccuracy in the satellite's history.
 By tracking all record updates for that satellite, we can discern the correct timeline to reconstruct to incorporate the unexpected record.

 #### Structure